ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Admins not logged in for 1 month
 Monitor users with role `admin` (not locked out) that are not logged for longer than 1 month

+### Users left in already inactivated Groups
+After deactivation of Groups there can be still some users.
+Group offer membership but also can provide some roles that after deactivation should be considered as no longer needed.

 ## Category: User Experience